ydahal1/ydahal1/ReadMe.md

-A ghost walks into a bar and asks for a glass of vodka but the bar tender says, “sorry we don’t serve spirits”
+What do you call a fake noodle?
+An impasta.

 [
-Fri Mar 20 00:38:35 UTC 2026
+Sat Mar 21 00:36:27 UTC 2026
  ]